Manage machine catalogs

 After enabling VDA upgrade for a catalog, you can upgrade the catalog’s VDAs one by one or in batches.
 To do that, follow these steps:

-- From Manage > Full Configuration, select Search.
+- From Studio, select Search.

 -